pegasus-isi/pegasus-llnl/README.md

 Instructions
 ------------

+## Submit a Magpie job and start HTCondor and Pegasus on Magpie master node

 1. set environment varilable PEGASUS_LLNL_WORK_HOME to the directory where you checked out the pegasus-llnl repo
    ```shell
    cd pegasus-llnl